BubblegumIdol/automatedarchivescript/README.md

 7. Profit!
 8. If you have an error, go to [Troubleshooting](#Troubleshooting)

-The script will work as is, but at a lower quality.
-Optionally **[Download ffmpeg](https://github.com/yt-dlp/FFmpeg-Builds#ffmpeg-static-auto-builds) to improve quality.**
+The script will work as is, but at a lower quality. **[Download ffmpeg](https://github.com/yt-dlp/FFmpeg-Builds#ffmpeg-static-auto-builds) to improve quality.**

 ![Download link](Images/downloadlink.jpg)